Category Archives: Saxe-Coburg and Gotha

 Engraving of the wedding of Charlotte and Leopold in 1816; Credit – Wikipedia

 Charlotte suffered two miscarriages in the early months of her first two pregnancies, but the third pregnancy in 1817 gave Charlotte and Leopold hope.
 Charlotte was second in the line of succession, and she would have succeeded her father, the future George IV, as the queen but on November 6, 1817, a great tragedy struck the British Royal Family.
 After a labor of over 50 hours, Charlotte delivered a stillborn son.
 Several hours later, twenty-one-year-old Princess Charlotte, the only child of George, Prince of Wales and King George III’s only legitimate grandchild, died of postpartum hemorrhage.
-The British people mourned Charlotte in a manner similar to the mourning of Diana, Princess of Wales.
+The British people mourned Charlotte like the mourning of Diana, Princess of Wales.
 She was buried in the Royal Tomb House at St. George’s Chapel at Windsor Castle with her stillborn son at her feet.
 Charlotte’s pregnancy and delivery had been grossly mismanaged, and the doctor in charge later died by suicide.

 After Charlotte’s death, Leopold continued to live at Claremont House and was granted the British style of Royal Highness.
 In 1828-1829, Leopold had an affair with actress Karoline Bauer, a cousin of his adviser Baron Christian Friedrich von Stockmar.
 Karoline came to England with her mother and took up residence at Longwood House, a few miles from Claremont House.
 In 1830, after the Greeks rebelled against the Ottoman Empire, Leopold was offered the Greek throne.
-He refused because he considered the country to be too unstable, and Otto of Bavaria became King of Greece.
+He refused because he considered the country too unstable, and Otto of Bavaria became King of Greece.

 Leopold taking the constitutional oath by Gustaf Wappers; Credit – Wikipedia

 Less than two weeks after Leopold became King of the Belgians, the Netherlands invaded Belgium.
 The small Belgian army was overwhelmed by the Dutch attack.
-Leopold appealed to the French for support and after the arrival of the French Armée du Nord in Belgium, the Dutch were forced to accept a diplomatic intervention and retreat back to the pre-war border.
+Leopold appealed to the French for support and after the arrival of the French Armée du Nord in Belgium, the Dutch were forced to accept a diplomatic intervention and retreat to the pre-war border.
 Skirmishes continued for eight years, and finally, in 1839, Belgium and the Netherlands signed the Treaty of London establishing Belgium’s independence.

 Leopold had to marry to provide for the Belgian succession.
 On August 9, 1832, Leopold married Princess Louise-Marie of Orléans, daughter of Louis-Philippe I, King of the French and Maria Amalia of the Two Sicilies, at the Château de Compiègne, in France.
-Since Leopold was Protestant and Louise-Marie was Catholic, they had both a Catholic and a Protestant ceremony.
-Although Leopold remained Protestant, his children were raised as Catholics because the vast majority of Belgians were Catholic.
+Since Leopold was Protestant and Louise-Marie was Catholic, they had a Catholic and a Protestant ceremony.
+Although Leopold remained Protestant, his children were raised as Catholics because the majority of Belgians were Catholic.
 Louise-Marie died on October 11, 1850, at the age of 38 from tuberculosis.
-She had expressed a desire to be buried in Laeken in Brussels, Belgium.
+She expressed a desire to be buried in Laeken in Brussels, Belgium.
 Leopold had the Church of Our Lady of Laeken in Brussels, Belgium built in her memory.
 Louise-Marie was buried there and the crypt there has become the burial site for the Belgian royal family.

 Wedding of Leopold and Marie Louise of Orleans in the chapel of the Château de Compiègne; Credit – Wikipedia